If your safety is at risk, protection orders can help.

 If you are living in a situation in which you feel your safety is at stake because of an abusive person, you can take legal action to protect yourself.
 In Alberta, there are many different types of orders that can be enforced to keep someone from being able to approach or contact you.
 There are options that are commonly referred to as restraining orders.
+Both the Kahane Law office locations in Calgary and Edmonton help clients when they need protection.

 When are Restraining Orders Appropriate?